 - Reflect on and articulate your priorities, values, and goals.

-- Take incremental steps toward your goals.
+- Take incremental yet meaningful steps toward your goals.

 - Find greater alignment with your priorities in your daily life.

 - Elevate your self-care with a focus on what is truly replenishing for you.